 Small concessions with a big variety

-The Chitabe Concession covers a relatively small area (360 km²) but is a great location in all its modesty.
+The Chitabe Concession in the Okavango Delta covers a relatively small area (360 km²) but is a great location in all its modesty.
 Sandibe and Chitabe share this reserve but only use the same airstrip.

 The eastern half of the concession is characterised by grassy floodplains, separating the Gomoti Channel from acacia and stunted, mopane woodland.
 The western half has the Santantadibe River as its boundary, with more permanent water and the associated island mosaics, further bolstering the diversity of bird species.